resbaz/spartan-hpc-docs/docs/faq.md

 ## How do I make my program run fast on Spartan?

 Spartan, like almost all modern HPC systems, delivers high-performance by combining lots of smaller computers (nodes) together in a cluster.
-Each core within a node probably isn't much faster than on your own personal computer, and so getting things to
+Each core within a node probably isn't much faster than on your own personal computer, so improved performance is dependent on using parallel processing (MPI or OpenMP) or job arrays.

-The individual cores within Spartan aren't much faster than those

 ## How do I cite Spartan in my publications?